oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   See :ref:`driverdiff`.

-- The python-oracledb Thin and Thick modes have the same level of support for the `Python Database API specification <https://peps.python.org/pep-0249/>`_ and can be used to connect to on-premises databases and Oracle Cloud databases.
-However, the python-oracledb Thin mode does not support some of the advanced Oracle Database features such as Application Continuity (AC), Advanced Queuing (AQ), Continuous Query Notification (CQN), and Sharding.
+- python-oracledb Thin and Thick modes have the same level of support for the `Python Database API specification <https://peps.python.org/pep-0249/>`_ and can be used to connect to on-premises databases and Oracle Cloud databases.
+However, python-oracledb Thin mode does not support some advanced Oracle Database features such as Application Continuity (AC), Continuous Query Notification (CQN), and Sharding.
 See :ref:`Features Supported <featuresummary>` for details.

 - python-oracledb can be used in SQLAlchemy, Django, Pandas, Superset and other frameworks and Object-relational Mappers (ORMs).
-To use python-oracledb in versions of these libraries that don't have native support for the new name, you can override the use of cx_Oracle with a few lines of code.
+To use python-oracledb in older versions of these libraries that do not have native support for the new name, you can override the use of cx_Oracle with a few lines of code.
 See :ref:`frameworks`.

 - python-oracledb connection and pool creation calls require keyword arguments